What is Linear Regression?

 The table below shows some data from the early days of the Italian clothing company Benetton.
 Each row in the table shows Benetton’s sales for a year and the amount spent on advertising that year.
 In this case, our outcome of interest is sales—it is what we want to predict.
 If we use advertising as the predictor variable, linear regression estimates that Sales = 168 + 23 Advertising.
-That is, if advertising expenditure is increased by one Euro, then sales will be expected to increase by 23 million Euro, and if there was no advertising we would expect sales of 168 million Euro.
+That is, if advertising expenditure is increased by one million Euro, then sales will be expected to increase by 23 million Euros, and if there was no advertising we would expect sales of 168 million Euros.

 Example of multiple linear regression

 Linear regression with a single predictor variable is known as simple regression.
-In real-world applications, there are typically more than one predictor variable.
+In real-world applications, there is typically more than one predictor variable.
 Such regressions are called multiple regression.
 For more information, check out this post on why you should not use multiple linear regression for Key Driver Analysis with example data for multiple linear regression examples.

 Returning to the Benetton example, we can include year variable in the regression, which gives the result that Sales = 323 + 14 Advertising + 47 Year.
 The interpretation of this equation is that every extra million Euro of advertising expenditure will lead to an extra 14 million Euro of sales and that sales will grow due to non-advertising factors by 47 million Euro per year.

 Estimating a regression is a relatively simple thing.
 The hard bit of using regression is avoiding using a regression that is wrong.
 Below are standard regression diagnostics for the earlier regression.